epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 #### Profit Outliers
 What were the chances that a movie made an outstanding profit in the past?
-Give it a try:
 <form id="inputForm">
-  <label for="textInput">Shoot your shot:</label>
+  <label for="textInput">Give it a try:</label>
   <input type="text" id="textInput" name="textInput">

   <!-- Submit button -->